swamvenk/travel/pages/Japan.md

 			- **Dotonbori**
 		- We take a train in the evening or night and reach Tokyo to rest
 		- Tokyo and around for the rest of the days.
 We can switch days around as we see fit
+		- TODO Book Stay in Tokyo near Shinjiku or Shibuya areas from Dec 2 - Dec 12 (10 nights, 11 days)
 	- ## **[[Day10 - Dec3]]**
 		- ### **Tokyo to Hakone day trip for Fujisan**
 		- ![Train map Hakone](https://www.japan-guide.com/g8/5206_access_map.gif)